duckdb/substrait/README.md

 > [!TIP]
 > See [Controlling Query Optimization](#controlling-query-optimization) for more information on how to
 > enable or disable the optimizer when generating Substrait.
+The Substrait generation functions below
+> support an `enable_optimizer=bool` keyword argument for convenience.

 1) Blob Generation